kachurovskiy/megaels/Digital_Feed_7e2/manual.md

 ## Basic concepts and definitions

-Limits (electronic stops) are virtual positions on the workpiece that limit the machining area (movement ranges tool) and operate in different modes of operation.
+**Limits** (electronic stops) are virtual positions on the workpiece that limit the machining area (movement ranges tool) and operate in different modes of operation.
 There are left, right, front and back limits.

 The positions of the limits are set only with the middle (neutral) position of the joystick and the position of the "Submode" switch "Manual".

-Note: the distance between the limits (processing zones) cannot be less than some values ​​determined by your equipment and firmware parameters (the distance between the limits cannot be less than the "acceleration + deceleration" accelerated).
+Note: the distance between the limits (processing zones) cannot be less than some values determined by your equipment and firmware parameters (the distance between the limits cannot be less than the "acceleration + deceleration" accelerated).

-Feed - a value that characterizes the speed of the tool along or across the workpiece.
+**Feed** is a value that characterizes the speed of the tool along or across the workpiece.
 Depending on the mode of operation, synchronous or asynchronous, it is measured in millimeters per revolution or millimeters per minute.

-Rapid feed - the mode of tool movement with the maximum possible speed along one of the axes.
-It is activated by pressing a special fast travel button located on the joystick or next to it.

-Note: traverse - the rapidmode is not activated or the movement does not start at all if the carriage is standing, in the case when the distance from the current position of the tool to the stop on the side of movement is less than the distance required for acceleration and deceleration.
+**Rapid feed** is the mode of tool movement with the maximum possible speed along one of the axes.
+It is activated by pressing a special fast travel button on the joystick.
+Rapid feed is not activated or the movement does not start at all when the distance from the current position of the tool to the stop on the side of movement is less than the distance required for acceleration and deceleration.

 ## Controls

-Divided into 2 groups.

 ### Tuning